michaelarnauts/cec-mqtt-bridge/README.md

 * lirc + hardware to receive and send IR signals
 * python-lirc (https://pypi.python.org/pypi/python-lirc/)

+# Lirc

+You need a `lircrc` config file.
+This can be generated from the `lircd.conf` of your lirc daemon using the script `create_lircrc.py`.
+Simply call this script with the `lircd.conf` path as first argument.
+It will print the lircrc contents to stdout.

 # MQTT Topics

 The bridge subscribes to the following topics: